 Location data.
 We collect data about your location, which may be accurate or inaccurate.
 Exact location data may be Global Positioning System (GPS) data as well as data from nearby mobile and Wi-Fi hotspots that we collect when you activate products or positioning capabilities.
 Inaccurate location data includes, for example, positions resulting from your IP address or data indicating less precisely where you are, such as city or postal code.

 Content.
 We collect content from your files and communications when necessary to provide the products you use.
-For example, if you receive an email message through Outlook.com or Exchange Online, we need to collect the content of that message in order to deliver it to your Inbox, display it to you, allow you to reply to it, and store it on your behalf until you choose to delete it.
-Examples of this data include: the content of your documents, photos, music or videos you make to a Microsoft service such as OneDrive, and the content of your communications sent or received using Microsoft products such as Skype or Outlook.com, including:
+For example, if you receive a message email via Outlook.com or Exchange Online, we need to collect the content of that message in order to deliver it to your Inbox, display it to you, allow you to reply to it and store it on your behalf; until you choose to delete it.
+Examples of this data include: the content of your documents, photos, music or videos that you upload to a Microsoft service such as OneDrive, and the content of your communications sent or received using Microsoft products such as Skype or Outlook.com, including the following:

-We also collect the content of the messages you send to us, such as reviews and reviews you write about the product, or questions and information you provide to customer support.
-When you contact us, for customer support, for example, phone conversations or chat rooms with our representatives may be monitored and recorded.
-If you visit our retail outlets or other facilities, your image can be captured by our security cameras.
+We also collect the content of the messages you send to us, such as comments and reviews you write about the product, or questions and information you provide to customer support.
+When you contact us, for customer support for example, the telephone talks or chat sessions with our representatives may be monitored and recorded.
+If you visit our retail stores or other facilities, your image may be captured by our security cameras.

 The product sections below describe data collection practices that apply to the use of these products. ”